behi12345/square_game_asm/README.md

-# square_game_asm
+This is a simple game main character is a square user can move around with a w s d if character pass green line it will win

-A square game with emu8086.
-You can move square and pass lines and get results.
+This game is written by Behrang Abad Foomani